 If you do not follow this three-stage process, your power of attorney (or any other authorisation letter) will not be accepted in China as being legally valid and may not be recognised in the way that you want it to be recognised.
 Unfortunately, it may also mean that you will incur additional costs and suffer unnecessary delays.

 Although many clients arrange for their own authentication with DFAT and the Chinese Embassy or consulate, we can also assist you by providing you with this service to avoid the hassles and the hardship of doing it yourself.
-We will lodge and collect the notarised power of attorney from DFAT, and in special circumstances, we can also assist clients with lodging and collecting the Chinese Consulate in Sydney on your behalf (however, due to the cost we generally only provide this service to a select few clients).
+We will lodge and collect the notarised power of attorney from DFAT, and in special circumstances, we can also assist clients with lodging with and collecting from the Chinese Consulate in Sydney on your behalf (however, due to the cost we generally only provide this service to a select few clients).
 Be aware that the whole process can take up to 4 weeks to complete.

 For more information about authenticating your document with the Chinese Embassy or consulate, visit the information form found on the website of the Consulate General of the People’s Republic of China. 有关在中国大使馆或领事馆认证您的文件的更多信息，请访问中华人民共和国驻悉尼总领事馆网站上的信息表格。